Veggie garden companion Planting is beneficial to deter pests, attract beneficial insects and increase yield

 - Pole beans

 The nasturtiums attract aphids away from the cabbage, kale and broccoli and the onions help with scent deterrence.
-The vining zucchini and pole beans help to reduce some of the direct sunlight on these cool season crops to reduce the plants from bolting.
+The vining zucchini and pole beans help to reduce some of the direct sunlight on these cool season crops to reduce the plants bolting.